The 5 Immutable Laws of Minimalism

 1. You have more stuff than you think you do.

 No really, you do.
 A lot more.
 It’s deceptive.
 We forget about the belongings which lurk in the attic, the garage, storage containers, under the bed, left at other people's houses.
 They don’t get used, so why even recall that they exist?
-Upon commencing the process of becoming a minimalist, most people realise for the first time just how much they own.
+Upon commencing the process of becoming a minimalist, most people realize for the first time just how much they own.
 I remember, as a child, asking where my paddling pool was when summer rolled around.
 It turned out that it was in the loft – of our previous house.
 My family had moved and completely forgotten about everything stored there.
 I suspect that most people have done something similar.
 Just as frostbite only hurts when it thaws, the true extent of our societal hoarding problem is only apparent when we begin to deal with it.

 2. The stuff you get rid of will come back.

 It’s inevitable and it happens to everyone.
 Entropy is a part of life.
 No matter how thorough you are when it comes to decluttering, the crap returns.
 Gifts, freebies, impulse buys – it adds up.
-This is one of the aspects of minimalism which people tend to find most demoralising.
+This is one of the aspects of minimalism which people tend to find most demoralizing.
 I have learned to relish the challenge of maintaining a curated set of possessions.
 Income is not a factor.
 Credit cards, thrift stores, loans, online shopping and cheap manufacturing mean that owning an excessive amount of stuff is neither unusual nor difficult.
 Almost anyone in the Western world can afford what used to reserved for the ultra-wealthy.

 3. You don’t need most of it.

-If you had asked me a year and a half ago ago, what percentage of my belongings I actually needed, I would have said 100%.
+If you had asked me a year and a half ago, what percentage of my belongings I actually needed, I would have said 100%.
 In reality, the answer has proved to be 5-10%.
 Whereas I used to have thousands of possessions, I now know that I only need to carry around one hundred as I travel.
-When I finally cave in and get a Kindle, that number will shrink even more (I own copies of quite a few favourite books.)
+When I finally cave in and get a Kindle, that number will shrink even more (I own copies of quite a few favorite books.)
 Truly, we need less than we think we do.

 4. Most of the things you keep ‘just in case’ will never be needed.